 Retrieval context

-You may configure your agent with one of three types of retrieval context:
+You may configure your agent with any number of the following retrieval context types:

 Retrieval context options shown in AIP Agent Studio edit mode.